 URGENT GRIEVANCE: Kaiser is unable to provide me with timely access to prescribed mental health care.
-On (ENTER DATE), I met with Kaiser mental health clinician, (ENTER NAME), who prescribed individual psychotherapy for me at a dose of (ENTER 45, 60, or 90)-minute sessions, frequency of ___ session(s) per week, for an extended duration.
+On (ENTER DATE), I met with Kaiser mental health clinician, (ENTER NAME), who prescribed individual psychotherapy for me at a dose of (ENTER 45, 60, or 90)-minute sessions, frequency of (ENTER NUMBER) session(s) per week, for an extended duration.
 I was told that my individual treatment needs to begin urgently so that my life, health, and/or ability to regain maximum function are not jeopardized and/or so that I do not experience severe pain.
 However, I was also informed that timely access to mental health care for my condition is unavailable at Kaiser.
-The clinician submitted an urgent grievance to Kaiser on my behalf.
+The clinician escalated this issue at Kaiser but the matter remains unresolved.
 Under SB855, Kaiser is obligated to immediately arrange for the prescribed care by a suitable and immediately available out-of-network provider.

 You can find answers to other Frequently Asked Questions on dmhc.ca.gov.

 For Medicare Advantage Enrollees

 Please note that if your insurance is through Medicare, you do not need to file a complaint with the Department of Managed Health Care.
 The DMHC does not regulate Medicare Advantage plans.